Murder of Andre Hill

 On December 22, 2020, 47-year-old Andre Hill was shot and killed by Officer Adam Coy of the Columbus Division of Police in Columbus, Ohio.
 Coy had been called to the neighborhood in response to a non-emergency call from a neighbor who reportedly witnessed someone sit in an SUV and turn the car on and off.
 Hill was leaving a friend's house when Coy confronted and shot him.
 Hill was unarmed, and was holding a smartphone.
 Coy was fired from the Columbus Police less than a week later.

 The shooting was the second killing by police in Columbus in December 2020, following the shooting of Casey Goodson on December 4 by a Franklin County Sheriff's deputy.
+Coy's trial would begin in October 2024.
+On November 4, 2024, Coy was found guilty in the killing.
+On July 28, 2025, Coy was sentenced to 15 years to life in prison.

 People involved

 Andre Maurice Hill (also identified as Andre' Hill) was a 47-year-old African American man.
 He had one daughter and a granddaughter.
 Hill was a supporter of Black Lives Matter (BLM) and was wearing a BLM shirt when he was killed.

 Adam Coy was a police officer in the Columbus Division of Police.
 Following the shooting, Coy was fired.
 Coy had been an officer with CPD for 19 years.
 During his career, 90 citizen complaints had been filed against Coy, and his police personnel file reflected a number of incidents, going back at least nine years, in which Coy had reacted inappropriately while under stress.
 He had received "documented constructive counseling" for discourtesy toward citizens (such as swearing), irresponsible driving, smoking while on duty, and failure to use police-car microphones.